 Kevin joined HCOA in 2017.
 He brings 29 years of Aerospace Experience, with the last 13 years in increasing levels of management responsibility in commercial and military aircraft, including line maintenance, heavy checks, modifications, manufacturing, conversions, and the setup of FAR145 Repair Stations.
 He has extensive experience in Operations, Quality Assurance, Quality Control, and Supply Chain.
 Prior to joining HCOA, Kevin has worked in both large and small aviation businesses in both manufacturing and MRO.

-Daphane is our Controller and has been with the HCOA since 2015.
+Daphane is our CFO and has been with the HCOA since 2015.
 She has over 20 years of financial reporting, budget and taxation experience.
 Previous to HCOA, Daphane spent 12 years as an Accounting Manager / Cost Accountant for the multi-location company Downs Paint & Body, Inc. in Pace, FL., and 4 years as a staff accountant at public accounting firm, John Ducker & Company, Milton, FL.

 Daphane has a passion to create an enjoyable workplace for all employees and is constantly looking for additional ways to improve the workplace environment and culture.